-New children at the school

-We may be asked to provide a temporary place for a child who normally attends another school.
-Arbury Primary School will avoid this if at all possible as it would potentially compromise our ability to provide safe provision for key workers and the high number of vulnerable children.
-It also creates a number of complexities that need to be carefully considered before a place can be confirmed:
+Radicalisation

+School staff have received training about Prevent.
+The school has a Prevent Lead: Sophie Evans.
+All school staff are aware of the need to treat concerns about radicalisation as safeguarding concerns, and immediately share them with their Designated Safeguarding Lead (or deputies).
+DSLs continue to refer concerns about radicalisation to partner agencies, including Channel Panel which remains operational, in line with usual procedures.

+The Department for Education has also published information here on prevent management support for schools and colleges.

+Children moving schools

-- Where children join our school from other settings we will require confirmation from the DSL whether they have a Safeguarding File or SEN statement/EHCP.
-This file must be provided securely before the child begins at our school and a call made from our DSL or a deputy to the placing school's DSL to discuss how best to keep the child safe. - 2) In some unusual circumstance this may not be possible.
-Information provided must include contact details for any appointed Social Worker and where relevant for the Virtual School Head. - 3) Safeguarding information about children placed in our school will be recorded on our safeguarding system, will be securely copied to the placing school DSL and will be securely returned to the placing school on completion of the child's placement with us so there is a continuous safeguarding record for the child. - 4) The DSL will undertake a risk assessment in respect of any new information received, considering how risks will be managed and which staff need to know about the information.
+As always, where children join our school from other settings we will seek confirmation from the DSL whether they have a Safeguarding File or SEN statement/EHCP.
+This file must be provided securely before the child begins at our school and a call made from our DSL or a deputy to the placing school's DSL to discuss how best to keep the child safe.

+In some unusual circumstance this may not be possible.
+Information provided must include contact details for any appointed Social Worker and where relevant for the Virtual School Head.

+Safeguarding information about children placed in our school will be recorded on our safeguarding system, will be securely copied to the placing school DSL and will be securely returned to the placing school on completion of the child's placement with us so there is a continuous safeguarding record for the child.

+The DSL will undertake a risk assessment in respect of any new information received, considering how risks will be managed and which staff need to know about the information.
 This will be recorded on our safeguarding recording system.

+This policy has been remotely approved by Governors on 3rd June 2020 and is is available on the school website within the 'safeguarding' tab.

-This policy has been remotely approved by Governors on 1st April 2020 and is available on the school website within the 'safeguarding' tab.
+This policy has been remotely approved by Governors on 3rd June 2020 and is available on the school website within the 'safeguarding' tab.